 A 2020 study used ultrasound imaging to compare gluteus medius muscle activation in 27 subjects with patellofemoral pain syndrome (PFPS), aka runner’s knee, to activation patterns of a control group with no knee pain.
 Results showed that the patellofemoral pain syndrome group had a significantly larger gluteus medius activation imbalance between the right and left sides compared to the control group.
 The imbalance in the PFPS group was strongly correlated with knee pain scores.

-Another study done in 2020 looked at the hips of 2452 patients undergoing hip arthroscopy for femoroacetabular impingement, where the tranchantor of the femur does not glide smoothly in the socket of the acetabulum.
+Another study done in 2020 looked at the hips of 2452 patients undergoing hip arthroscopy for femoroacetabular impingement, where the tranchanter of the femur does not glide smoothly in the socket of the acetabulum.
 They found that 10.7% of the patients had gluteus medius tendinopathy.

-Because the structures of the body are highly interdependent, it is not enough to just treat the locus of pain.
+Because the structures of the body are highly interdependent, it is not enough to simply treat the locus of pain.
 It is critical to look for compensation patterns in other areas of the body and treat them as well, to restore total body synergy.

 In addition to reviewing your health history and symptoms, and conducting a physical exam, we use advanced technologies to diagnose and treat gluteus medius pain and dysfunction: